bemayker/hannover-messe-2025-edge-gateway/README.md

 ## Accessing the services

-### FlowFuse instances
+### FlowFuse instance(s)

-To access either of the Node-RED instances, go the FlowFuse Dashboard and find the remote instance you want to access.
+To access a Node-RED instance, go the FlowFuse Dashboard and find the remote instance you want to access.
 You can find a link to the Node-RED editor there.

 ### MQTT Broker